smartadserver/smart-gma-mediation-adapter-ios/displaysdk8/README.md

 Introduction
 ------------
-The _Equativ Display SDK_ can be used through _Google Mobile Ads SDK_ using the adapter provided in this repository for banner and interstitial.
+The _Equativ Display SDK_ can be used through _Google Mobile Ads SDK_ using the adapter provided in this repository for banner, interstitial and native ads.
 Those adapters are compatible with:

 * _Equativ Display SDK_ v8.0+
 * _Google Mobile Ads SDK_ v11.5.0